 - stress of voice on a syllable of a word.

 How does that relate to your business email?
-By being cognizant that the other side does not have your voice (or eye contact or your body language, etc.) to determine your tone.
+Being cognizant that the other side does not have your voice (or eye contact or your body language, etc.) to help them determine your tone.

-This leaves you with the responsibility to ensure the proper and desired tone is relayed in your email communications.
-By virtue of the words you choose and how you choose to use them.
+You are responsible for ensuring the proper and desired tone is relayed in your email communications by the words you choose and how you choose to use them.

 Tone Takes Effort and Forethought

-This will require your time, diligence and willingness to improve your vocabulary in order to use the English language properly.
-To its full potential and to your benefit.
+This will require your time, diligence, and willingness to improve your vocabulary to use the English language correctly to its full potential and your benefit.

 Sharing an Experience

-Sharing my experiences can help to relay how sometimes, things you don’t consider, can have unexpected ramifications.
+Sharing my experiences can help relay how sometimes, things you don’t consider can have unexpected ramifications.
 What prompted this post today was a recent communication experience I had with a potential client.

-In the initial email, their tone was rude, demanding and downright condescending.
-This particular email actually had me wondering if this individual was purposefully trying to get me to react in a less than professional manner.
+In the initial email, their tone was rude, demanding, and downright condescending.
+This particular email had me wondering if this individual was purposefully trying to get me to react in a less than professional manner.

-I read, reread and even waited to read it again later to see if my perception changed.
+I read, reread, and even waited to reread it later to see if my perception changed.
 I can’t express enough how many times walking away and clearing your head can change how you perceive certain communication styles.
-This was not one of those cases.
+But, unfortunately, this was not one of those cases.

-Unfortunately, my perception of the “tone” in this email that most would agree had condescending and demanding comments, did not change.
+My perception of the “tone” in this email that most would agree had condescending and demanding comments did not change.
 This particular email stated the work process, what I could charge and how they would pay me.
 That is if I wanted them to hire me.

 Never miscalculate that when you are emailing potential partners about doing business together, that they are probably determining if they want to do business with you as well.

-As I always do when I reply to emails of this manner, I was pleasant, professional and factual.
-I provided my “Modus Operandi” that details how I do business which states my processes and fees.
-Within my response I noted that if my processes or pricing were unsatisfactory, that it would be best they find another consultant more in line with how they wanted to proceed.
+As I always do when I reply to emails of this type, I was pleasant, professional, and factual.
+I provided my “Modus Operandi,” which details how I do business, stating my processes and fees.
+In my response, I noted that if my methods or pricing were unsatisfactory, it would be best to find another consultant more in line with how they wanted to proceed.

 Their response?
 “I didn’t mean it that way — I want to do business with you — why do you think I contacted you!?”

-In my world I would never think to contact anyone and tell them how they will do business with me or what they are allowed to charge.
-This individual chose the words they used and decided how to use them.
+In my world, I would never think to contact anyone and tell them how they will do business with me or what they are allowed to charge.
+But, instead, this individual chose the words they used and decided how to use them.